 A lot of the topics described in the film have returned to haunt Brazil.
 In the film, Marighella – who was formerly a congressman – talks about going into exile.
 Brazilian congressman Jean Wyllys went into self-exile last month.
 Censorship is widespread.
 At present, criticism of Bolsonaro’s government is entirely absent from many of the country’s leading media.

 But Marighella also has a a few contradictions.
-The protagonist tells his wife that he would never pick the US to live, yet the film director Wagner Moura lives in Los Angeles.
-There is a much more significant paradox.
 While criticising US imperialism and the Brazilian mainstream media from a political point-of-view, Marighella embraces both institutions wholeheartedly from an aesthetic and formal perspective.
-The film is structured like a conventional Hollywood caper, or a Brazilian television series.
+The film is structured like a conventional Hollywood thriller, or a Brazilian television series.
 The language is formulaic.
 And the film is too long at 150 minutes.
 A very large number of people left the cinema in the first hour.
 Marighella does not elicit profound reactions.
 No one laughed out loud, no one cried.

 Despite its shortcomings, I still hope that large numbers of people will watch Marighella.
 Its message of resistance is both urgent and timely.
 I emphatically commend Moura’s audacity in the topic choice.